 - you are trying to perform an unsupported operation, or

-- you are developing an add-on for Jira Service Desk.
+- you are developing an app for Jira Service Desk.

 Jira Service Desk knowledge base

 If there are known issues with a version after it has been released, the problems will be documented as articles in our knowledge base.